vircadia/vircadia-docs-sphinx/docs/source/create/applications.md

 	* Listens for events
 	* Runs your code (in this case, [create some gemstones](#5-create-gemstones))

-## Tutorial: Create Gemstone Switching App
+## Tutorial: Create Gemstone Switching Tablet App
 In this tutorial, we will walk through the above steps to create an app called "Gemstone Magic Maker".
 This simple app lets you spawn colorful little gemstones in VR that you can share with your friends.

 ### 1. Create icons to show up on the tablet and HUD